My name is Lauren. Several years ago, I found myself pregnant and without

 They will last you a lifetime.

-child and they want to see you happy and healthy.
-You gave them life and
+your child and they want to see you happy and healthy.
+You gave them life

-provided the ultimate gift and sacrifice.
-You are extraordinary and strong.
+and provided the ultimate gift and sacrifice.
+You are extraordinary and

-Work Supervisor at Adoption ARC wished me a Happy Mother’s Day.
+Social Work Supervisor at Adoption ARC wished me a Happy Mother’s

-I was surprised as I did not have my child with me, but in my heart I
+Day.
+I was surprised as I did not have my child with me, but in my heart

 I would be respected or viewed as a mother since I placed my son for adoption.